grebnafets/documenter/README.md

   You are more then welcome to.
   Check the -developer folder, make changes and then run the makefile.php with the querystring "?s=documenter&a=docu" Just make sure the permissions are right.
+You also might want to make changes to the path.php file.

   You can contact me via email: stefan.berg85@gmail.com